-MSAN/Dietetics Focus students should uphold community standards for professional behavior in all Supervised Experiential Learning facilities and other educational settings throughout their time in the program.
+MSAN/RDN Focus students should uphold community standards for professional behavior in all Supervised Experiential Learning facilities and other educational settings throughout the studentship.
 Any failure to comply with the Standards of Professional Behavior as outlined in this section will result in the initiation of disciplinary procedures.